 |Bob Montgomery, Jr.||as Rod Murdoch|

 |Richard Weber||as Dr. David Ruskin|

 |Roger Til||as Dr. Etienne Martel|

 |Francis X. Bushman||as Secretary General|

 An announcer “speaking for the International Space Order” goes on to brag about how many people are watching his announcement.

-The launch of ship "Lunar Eagle 1" is depicted with stock film of various USAF Atlas missiles, then an Atlas-Agena rocket.
-In space and on the moon, it appears as a completely different cartoon rocket, through which background stars are clearly seen to move.
-It launches with liquid fuel, but switches to atomic power outside Earth's atomosphere.
-A room full of controllers on earth is probably also stock footage.
+The launch of ship “Lunar Eagle 1” is depicted with stock film of various USAF Atlas missiles, then an Atlas-Agena rocket.
+In space and on the Moon, it appears as a completely different cartoon rocket, through which background stars are clearly seen to move.
+It launches with liquid fuel, but switches to atomic power outside Earth’s atmosphere.
+A room full of controllers on Earth is probably also stock footage.

 They have magnetic meteorite deflectors.
-An "invisible electromagenetic ray screen" provides a protective shield over their faces (and obviates the need for visors, which would obscure camera shots).
+An “invisible electromagnetic ray screen” provides a protective shield over their faces (and obviates the need for visors, which would obscure camera shots).

-The captain decides to get ouf of his chair while they're still launching.
-He's nearly hurt by this sillyness, but he recovers OK.
+The captain decides to get out of his chair while they’re still launching.
+He’s nearly hurt by this silliness, but he recovers OK.
 No issues with weightlessness.

-They are beset by an impressive array of dangers, just halfway through the film these include:
+They are beset by an impressive array of dangers, just halfway through the movie these include: